A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Results Discussion

-Because of quantum annealing being a heuristic, one can set the number of annealing attempts with the \textit{num\_repeats} parameter of QBSolv, to improve the accuracy.
+As already mentioned in Sec. \ref{sec:methods} QBSolv splits the QUBO into smaller components (subQUBOS) of a predefined subproblem size, which are then solved independently of each other.
+This process is executed iteratively as long as there is an improvement and it can be defined using the QBSolv parameter \textit{num\_repeats}.
+This parameter determines the number of times to repeat the splitting of the QUBO problem matrix after finding a better sample.
 In Fig. \ref{fig:scaling-num-repeats} the influence of this parameter is shown.
-We exemplary used a 25 player road game and ran Q-Nash 20 times per parameter setting to show its impact on the effectiveness.
-As expected one can see, that with increasing number of annealing attempts the inter-quartile range and its median in regard to the number of PNE found, increase.
-Although an annealing process takes only 20$\mu s$, it adds up with the \textit{num\_repeats} parameter and therefore leads to a trade-off between computational time and accuracy.
+We exemplary used a 24 player road game and ran Q-Nash 20 times per parameter setting to show its impact on the effectiveness.
+As expected one can see, that with increasing number of repeats (\textit{num\_repeats}) the inter-quartile range and its median in regard to the number of PNE found, increase.
+Although an annealing process takes only 20$\mu s$ in default, it adds up with the \textit{num\_repeats} parameter and therefore leads to a trade-off between computational time and accuracy.

-The computational results are shown for circle structured graphical games and can be viewed in Tab. \ref{tab:computational-results}.
-The used game instances differ in the number of players (6-20 Player) and the computing times are given in seconds for both, the BF and our Q-Nash algorithm.
+The computational time results are shown for circle structured graphical games and can be viewed in Tab. \ref{tab:computational-results}.
+The used game instances differ in the number of players (6-20 Player) and the computing times are given in seconds of our Q-Nash algorithm.
 As already mentioned in Sec. \ref{sec:methods} we need to use QBSolv to solve large problem instances and therefore we have to consider the computational results of Q-Nash with caution, as stated in Sec. \ref{sec:comp-times}.

-Regarding the BF algorithm, the \textit{total time (1)} is only given for graphical games with maximal 10 players, since the computational time is exponential with respect to the number of players.
-For the 10 player game BF already took more than 1 day and 5 hours on an Intel Core i5-4590 CPU with 3.30GHz.
-However, due to Q-Nash's immense overhead time (embedding, tabu search, latency, queuing time, etc.) the \textit{total time (2)} is outperformed by BF in relation to the 6 player game.
-Nevertheless the pure Q-Nash computational time (\textit{determining best response strategies (4) \& QA time (6)}) is comparatively very small (1.359 sec).
+Due to Q-Nash's immense overhead time (embedding, tabu search, latency, queuing time, etc.) the \textit{total time (1)} is even for the smaller game instances (6 and 12 Players) quite large (85.393 and 125.828 sec).
+Nevertheless the pure Q-Nash computational time (\textit{determining best response strategies (2) \& QA time (5)}) is comparatively very small (1.359 and 1.754 sec).

-In general, one can see that the \textit{quantum annealing time (6)} for these game instances is quite constant and the runtime of the \textit{classical Q-Nash phase (4)} is only polynomial, as stated in Section \ref{sec:determining-br}.
+In general, one can see that the \textit{quantum annealing time (5)} for these game instances is quite constant and the runtime of the \textit{classical Q-Nash phase (4)} is only polynomial, as stated in Section \ref{sec:determining-br}.